Cyber-cicco/teleproompter/README.md

 ### Basic Concepts

-Teleproompter organizes files into four different lists by default:
+Teleproompter organizes files into different lists, each with specific purposes:

 1. **Context List** - Files containing context information for LLM prompts
+2. **Command Context List** - Shell commands to execute and include their output
-2. **Resources List** - Reference files or resources
+3. **Resources List** - Reference files or resources
-3. **Instructions List** - Files containing instructions for LLMs
+4. **Instructions List** - Files containing instructions for LLMs

-4. **Command Context List** - Shell commands to execute
+Each list is managed separately but can be viewed and manipulated together.
+The plugin leverages Harpoon's list functionality to maintain these lists.

 ### Default Keybindings